pft/sl-apckey25mk2/readme.md

 I found this to be quite intuitive: undo/redo to the extreme.

 `[◀]` plus the 'global record' on the top left this way acts as a nice shortcut to clear all loops.

+#### ALT mode (Zynthian only)

+Pressing the first track button momentarily enters alt mode (not to be confused with Zynthian v5 mode).

+While in alt mode, the third button in a loop functions as Reverse.

+And the fourth button in a loop functions as the Delay Trigger.
+This is a very confusing functionality, and I myself do not yet understand how to work it and get out of it.

 ### Knobs